 - Avoid long baths

 Frequent or long bathing can strip the skin of natural oils.
 Steer clear of antibacterial soaps, perfumed soap bars or any skin products that are alcohol based.
 Instead, opt for mild soaps or a milk based moisturizing body wash.
 Wrap up your baths and showers in under 10 minutes and moisturize while the skin is still wet.
+It will help you to maintain your Summer Skin health.

 Use humidifiers to add moisture back in the air around you.
 Maintain humidity levels at 45-55 % to prevent your skin from drying out.
 Levels beyond 55% can increase dust mites in your home.
 Place the humidifier where you spend maximum time to yield better results.